erickvls/calculator-ntd/README.md

 ### Docker Compose File
 The docker-compose.yml file includes services for the database, application, and migration setup

-### Swagger UI
-Swagger provides an interactive interface where you can test the API endpoints.
-To explore the API using Swagger UI, visit:

-    /api/v1/swagger-ui.html

 ## Authentication
 The application uses JWT (JSON Web Token) for authentication.
 After logging in, a token is generated and must be included in the Authorization header for all subsequent requests.
 The system does not currently store or manage tokens, which means there is no token refresh or logout functionality.
 In a real-world scenario, token storage and invalidation should be implemented to allow proper user logout.